mavvos/SpotifyGlobal/README.md

 #
 <h3>🤔 How To Use </h3>

-Using Spotify Global is straightforward, but might require a specific startup sequence for it to connect properly.

-<b>Spotify must be open and active when you launch the script:</b>

-1. Open the Spotify desktop application.
-Make sure it's visible and not minimized.
+1. Make sure that <b>Spotify is open</b>.

-2. Run Spotify Global.
-A connection will be established.
+2. Then run Spotify Global, a connection will be established.

 3. Once connected, you can click away to other programs.
 Spotify will remain open in the background (but not minimized) and your global hotkeys will work!

-On the first launch, a file named <b>config.ini</b> will be created in the same directory.
+You <b>should</b> have a <i>config.ini</i> file in the same directory as the executable/script.
 This is where you customize your hotkeys.

 #
 <h3>⌨ Customizing Hotkeys</h3>